ember-learn/guides-source/guides/release/configuring-ember/optional-features.md

   longer be contained in a block-layout element.

-If your application relies on those behaviors it is still recommended that you *enable* this feature, and simply add an appropriate element to `app/templates/application.hbs` wrapping that template's `{{outlet}}`.
+If your application relies on those behaviors it is still recommended that you *disable* this feature, and simply add an appropriate element to `app/templates/application.hbs` wrapping that template's `{{outlet}}`.

 For more information, see [RFC #280](https://github.com/emberjs/rfcs/blob/master/text/0280-remove-application-wrapper.md).